 NORTH MACEDONIAN LEGAL SYSTEM

-According to the North Macedonian legal system, there are three levels of courts: the basic courts, the appellate courts, and the supreme court.
-When a disagreement develops over administrative process, the Administrative Court and the Higher Administrative Court are both competent to resolve the matter in the first and second instances, respectively.
-Should an appeal of a final judgement of the Higher Administrative Court be permitted, the Supreme Court has jurisdiction to rule on that question.
+According to the North Macedonian legal system, there are three courts: the basic courts, the appellate courts, and the supreme court.
+When a disagreement develops over the administrative process, the Administrative Court and the Higher Administrative Court are both competent to resolve the matter in the first and second instances, respectively.
+Should an appeal of a final judgment of the Higher Administrative Court be permitted, the Supreme Court has jurisdiction to rule on that question.

-The Appellate Court has the authority to hear appeals from Basic Court judgements.
+The Appellate Court has the authority to hear appeals from Basic Court judgments.
 The Appellate Courts are second-instance courts formed for the region of various Basic Courts.
 It is possible for the Appeals Court to either uphold the Basic Court’s decision (which would make it definitive) or reverse it and send the matter to the original court for a new trial.
-The Administrative Court was founded and has jurisdiction over the whole Republic of North Macedonia.
-The Higher Administrative Court serves as an appeals court in administrative issues.
+The Administrative Court was founded and had jurisdiction over the Republic of North Macedonia.
+The Higher Administrative Court serves as an appeals court for administrative issues.
 It is the Administrative Court’s job to determine whether or not a state official’s actions are lawful, as well as other matters.

 As a third-tier appellate court, the Supreme Court of the Republic of North Macedonia has the authority to rule on exceptional legal remedies in the third instance against final judgments taken by the appellate courts or final decisions adopted by the Higher Administrative Court.

 HOW TO BEGIN A LAWSUIT IN NORTH MACEDONIA

 According to the legislation, each lawsuit must have a precise claim addressing the primary problem and the subsidiary claims, facts on which the plaintiff founded the claim, proof supporting the facts, and other North Macedonia Process Service data that each file must include.